end2endzone/ShellAnything/UserManual.md

 ## Selection-based properties ##

 The application provides a list of dynamic properties.
-The values of these properties will change based based on the user selection when a user right-click files or folders.
+The values of these properties will change based on the user selection when a user right-click files or folders.

-The following table defines the list of dynamic properties adn their utility:
+The following table defines the list of dynamic properties and their utility:

 | Property                     | Description                                                              |
 |------------------------------|--------------------------------------------------------------------------|